Themos Asderis: Managerial career

-Asderis started his career as a referee almost immediately after his retirement as a football player in 1930 and refereed football matches in both Athens and Thessaloniki for a season, but with meager results.
-In fact, he, alongside Sotiris Asprogerakas and the Hungarian former manager of AEK, Josef Sveg, were among the few pre-war referees in the history of Greek football.
-He also became the manager of Ateras Athens.
+In 1930 Asderis started his career as a referee almost immediately after his retirement as a footballer and refereed matches in both Athens and Thessaloniki for a season, but with meager results.
+He, alongside Sotiris Asprogerakas and the Hungarian former manager of AEK, József Schweng, were among the few pre-war referees in Greek football.
+He also became the manager of Asteras Athens.

-He was one of the few people who had contact with football and very quickly returned to AEK, taking over the technical leadership of the club, after the removal of Emil Rauchmaul.
-With Asderis at the bench AEK won their first ever title.
-On 8 November 1931 in the first Cup final in the history of the institution, they defeated Aris by 5–3 at Leoforos Alexandras Stadium.
-In the same year, the state-run newspaper "Acropolis" organized a Christmas Cup in Athens with the participation of AEK, Panathinaikos, Olympiacos, Apollon Athens and the Austrian Admira Wacker.
-AEK also won the "Acropolis Cup" with 4–3, to a surprise of the Austrian fans and became the first team to win two Cups in a season with Asderis as their coach.

-He remained at the bench of AEK until 1933 and later returned the team alongside Kostas Negrepontis in a period of decline for the team.
-AEK after the renewal and the arrival of the players of their academy, which was the first in Greece, such as Kleanthis Maropoulos, Tryfon Tzanetis and Michalis Delavinias, were ready to start their domestic domination.
-In 1937 AEK did not participate in the championship because they planned to return to their roots.
-They traveled to Istanbul in an intense emotional charge and participated in mini tournaments with Güneş and Fenerbahçe.
-They lost in the first game to the Turkish champions by 2–1, but beat Fenerbahçe by 3–2.
-At that time the club was ready for big things and proved it with the first ever domestic double in Greek football in 1939.
+Asderis was one of the few people who had contact with football and quickly returned to AEK, taking charge of the technical leadership of the club, after the departure of Emil Rauchmaul.
+He remained at the bench of AEK until 1933 and continued as an assistant of Kostas Negrepontis in a period of decline for the club.
+After a renewal in their roster and with the promotion of players from their academy, which was the first in Greece, such as Kleanthis Maropoulos, Tryfon Tzanetis and Michalis Delavinias, AEK were ready to start their domestic domination.
+In 1937, AEK did not qualify for the Panhellenic Championship and thus they decided to return to their roots.
+They traveled to Istanbul in an intense emotional charge and participated in mini tournaments alongside Güneş and Fenerbahçe.
+They lost in the first match to the Turkish champions by 2–1, but they won Fenerbahçe 3–2.
+The club was ready for claiming titles which was eventually proved, since they won the first domestic double in Greek football in 1939.
 The following season was the last appearance of Asderis on the bench of AEK, again as an intermediate link in the tenure of Negrepontis.
-The team won the championship again and looked to the future with optimism, since their generation of players was unique and won their opponents with great ease.
-Unfortunately, the World War II came, as Mussolini ordered his troops to invade Greece after the historic refusal of Metaxas to surrender the country to the Italians and football was no longer priority.
+AEK won the championship again and looked to the future with optimism, since their generation of players was unique and won their opponents with great ease.
+He continued at the bench of Ethnikos Piraeus.
+Unfortunately, the World War II came, with the Greco-Italian War and football was no longer priority.